unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 **NOTE THAT WIFI IS LIMITED TO 2.4 Ghz.
 ESP32 doesn't support 5 Ghz wifi at this moment**

+## 10. Wifi Setup

+* Press ESC on the keyboard
+* When you see the menu screen press W
+* In the wifi settings page press the number of the slot where you want to place the wifi information
+* type in WIFI SSID then press enter
+* type in WIFI password then press enter
+* wifi information is saved to the device

 # Firmware Update

 Please, make sure that you have the latest firmware on the device.
 The firmware is still under a development and your device may have shipped with outdated firmware.